Jul30MonUpdate on the situation in Nicaragua July 30, 2018

 What is normal?

 The population is now wrestling with how to navigate this “new normal”.
 Most fear going out after 6pm any day.
-Protests, marches and general strikes continue as does growing international pressure for the Nicaraguan government to refrain from violence against those who oppose them in peaceful ways.
+Protests, marches and general strikes continue as does growing international pressure for the Nicaraguan government.

 Our staff and their families are better able to move around their communities.
 The Skylark Centre is safe and secure and our outreach programs for pre-schoolers and women are operating normally again despite the stress and fear that plagues everyday life.